 Any notice that is required or permitted by this section or by any local rule adopted under authority of this section shall be served, and any waiver of the right to receive any notice of those types may be waived, in accordance with the Rules of Civil Procedure.

-If an interest in an estate or trust is or may be possessed by persons who will compose a certain class upon the happening of any future event, the unborn members of such class shall be deemed to be represented in any hearing upon a fiduciary’s account required by section 2109.32 of the Revised Code, if any living member of the class is made a party to such proceeding or if a trustee for the proceeding is appointed by the probate court.
-The unborn members of such class need not be served by publication.
-An order made in such proceeding shall be binding upon all members of such class, except that such order may be vacated for fraud as provided in section 2109.35 of the Revised Code.
+If an interest in an estate or trust is or may be possessed by persons who will compose a certain class upon the happening of any future event, the unborn members of that class shall be considered to be represented in any hearing upon a fiduciary's account required by section 2109.32 of the Revised Code, if any living member of the class is made a party to that proceeding or if a trustee for the proceeding is appointed by the probate court.
+The unborn members of the class need not be served by publication.
+An order made in the proceeding shall be binding upon all members of the class, except that the order may be vacated for fraud as provided in section 2109.35 of the Revised Code.

-If the beneficiaries, both present and future, of a charitable trust are not represented by a trustee or an existing corporation or other organization they shall be represented in any such proceeding by the attorney general if he is made a party thereto.
-Any order made in the proceeding shall be binding upon such beneficiaries, except for fraud.
+If the beneficiaries, both present and future, of a charitable trust are not represented by a trustee or an existing corporation or other organization, they shall be represented in any proceeding under this section by the attorney general if the attorney general is made a party to the proceeding.
+Any order made in the proceeding shall be binding upon those beneficiaries, except for fraud.

 The order of the probate court upon the settlement of a fiduciary’s account shall have the effect of a judgment and may be vacated only as follows:

-(A) The order may be vacated for fraud, upon motion of any person affected by the order or upon the court’s own order, if the motion is filed or order is made within one year after discovery of the existence of the fraud.
-Any person who is subject to any legal disability may file the motion at any time within one year after the removal of the legal disability or within one year after he discovers the existence of the fraud, whichever is later, or his guardian or a successor guardian may do so during the period of the legal disability.
-If the death of any person occurs during the period within which he could have filed the motion, his administrator or executor may file it within one year after the person’s death.
+(A) The order may be vacated for fraud, upon motion of any person affected by the order or upon the court's own order, if the motion is filed or order is made within one year after discovery of the existence of the fraud.
+Any person who is subject to any legal disability may file the motion at any time within one year after the removal of the legal disability or within one year after the person discovers the existence of the fraud, whichever is later, or the person's guardian or a successor guardian may do so during the period of the legal disability.
+If the death of any person occurs during the period within which the person could have filed the motion, the person's administrator or executor may file it within one year after the person's death.

 (C) The order may be vacated for good cause shown upon motion of the fiduciary, if the motion is filed prior to the settlement of the account showing that the fiduciary has fully discharged his trust.